 Thank you again for joining us.
 Join us on Tuesday, February 11 at noon for a live chat with Emory Women’s Heart Center physician Alexis Cutchins about Treating and Preventing Heart Disease in Women.
 To register visit emoryhealthcare.org/mdchats.

 About Gina Lundberg, MD

-Dr. Lundberg has lived most of her life in Atlanta, GA.
 She attended the Medical College of Georgia and trained in Internal Medicine at Atlanta Medical Center (Georgia Baptist).
 Her cardiology fellowship was at Rush University in Chicago.
-She has been in private practice in Atlanta since 1994.
-She is Board Certified in Cardiology and Internal Medicine and re-certified in both in 2002.
-She has two children and considers motherhood her first and foremost career.
+She has been in practice in Atlanta since 1994.
+She is Board Certified in Cardiology and Internal Medicine and recertified in both in 2002.
+Dr. Lundberg has two children and considers motherhood her first and foremost career.
+Dr. Lundberg has lived most of her life in the metro Atlanta area.

 About Stacy Jaskwhich, NP-C